copa2705/BeatingHockey/README.md

 1. Scraper I built which uses selenium to navigate https://www.hockey-reference.com/
 2. Moneypuck and evolving hockey for advanced stats
 3. Oddsportal.com

+My last regressor achieved an accuracy level of 58.8% The current best models clock in around 60%